BEING A VIRTUAL CTO IS MORE THAN JUST GIVING ADVICE: AN INSIDE PEEK

 WHAT IS A VIRTUAL CTO?
 [DEFINITION]

 Either virtual or on-site, a Chief Technology Officer (CTO) is a C-level executive, who oversees the company’s digital infrastructure and makes sure that short- and long-term goals of the business are achieved by utilizing innovative tech.
-A CTO stays on top of the emerging trends, evaluates them in the context of business needs, maps out the tech strategy, and decides on the procedures necessary for delivering high-quality products or services.
+A CTO stays on top of the emerging software trends, evaluates them in the context of business needs, maps out the tech strategy, and decides on the procedures necessary for delivering high-quality products or services.

 What do fellow CTOs say?